This post may contain affiliate links, please see the privacy policy for details.

 - Drop spoonfuls of the peanut butter banana mixture onto a large baking sheet lined with parchment or wax paper.

-- Let the banana bites chill in the freezer for 45 minutes, or until hard.
+- Freeze the banana bites for 45 minutes, or until firm enough to dip in chocolate without losing their shape.

-- Dip each banana bite in the chocolate and then return them to the baking sheet.
+- Dip each frozen banana bite in the melted chocolate, let the excess drip off, and return it to the lined baking sheet.

 - Let the bites chill in the freezer for another 15 minutes before serving.